mirek/CoreTestAllocator/Readme.md

     @end

-## Output

-If you forgot to deallocate an object `TestAllocatorPrintAddressesAndBacktraces(allocator)` will print the stack trace similar to:
+For each non-deallocated address `TestAllocatorPrintAddressesAndBacktraces(allocator)` prints the stack trace similar to:

     0x100504390 address not deallocated, allocated from 1 place(s):
     0   CoreOSCTests                        0x00000001000eef31 TestAllocatorCreateTraceString + 97